 Crimes, Corrections, and Public Safety (includes cannabis policy, criminal law, criminal procedure, juvenile law, and public safety)

 Courts and Civil Proceedings (includes judges and court administration, real property, and human relations)

 Transportation and Motor Vehicles (includes state highways, highway user revenues, public transit, bridges, and motor vehicle issues)

 Business and Economic Issues (includes business occupations, business regulation, paid family leave, horse racing/gaming, economic development, unemployment insurance, and state/local alcohol laws)

 Health and Human Services (includes public health – generally, health occupations, health insurance, and social services)

-Natural Resources, Environment, and Agriculture (includes natural resources, hunting/fishing, environment, and agriculture)
+Natural Resources, Environment, and Agriculture (includes natural resources, forest conservation, hunting/fishing, environment, and agriculture)